jjssantos/primer-id-progs/README.md

   ```
   Takes 5 min.
 21 sec.

-  If you have a large number of unique reads in your dataset (i.e., > 20,000) and you only need frequency tables, it is recommended to follow the alternative procedure described in the section below titled "Alternative procedure for convert_reads step".
+  If you have a large number of unique reads in your dataset (i.e., > 20,000) and you only need frequency tables, it is recommended to follow one of the alternative procedures described in the section below titled "Alternative procedures for convert_reads step".

 11. Calculate linkage disequilibrium for all variants found above a certain frequency level
   You can choose whatever threshold you would like.
 It will first calculate the number of comparisons that will be performed, and then will give an estimate of the time it will take.
 Right now the estimates are a little off, so it will take *longer* than the estimated time most likely.